eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.3 Challenges

-This section list challenges related to the use of [WebAuthn] as the technical specification for pseudonyms:
+This section list challenges related to the use of [W3C WebAuthn] as the technical specification for pseudonyms:

 1. Attestations may be linkable; see discussion in [Section 5.1](#51-topic-a-privacy-risks-and-mitigations) and also [Topic A](./a-privacy-risks-and-mitigations.md).
 This risk depends on the chosen type of attestation.
 2. The information about the Relying Party is verified only by the Client and not by the Authenticator itself.
 This may be a problem, as in Article 5a (5) a) vii) of the [European Digital Identity Regulation] it is stated that "*European Digital Identity Wallets shall, in particular ... ensure that the relying parties can be authenticated and identified by implementing authentication mechanisms in accordance with Article 5b;...*".